 The Company has not any amount of borrowings.
 The existing surplus funds along with the cash generated by the Company are sufficient to meet its current/non-current obligation and working capital requirements.

-IMSI Staffing Private Limited Notes to the standalone financial statements for the year ended 31 March 2021 (All amounts in Rs. lakhs, unless otherwise stated)
+Notes to the standalone financial statements for the year ended 31 March 2022

-Note 33: Related party disclosure
+Note 34: Related party disclosure